armansafdari/Taav/README.md

 # Taav
-It is a graphical user interface for Plabos libraries.
+It is a graphical user interface for Palabos libraries.